telerik/winforms-docs/scheduler/end-user-functionality/editing-appointments-.md

 {{endregion}}

-After creating the custom editor that edits Description property of the appointment, you should
-          replace the default editor.
+After creating the custom editor that edits Description property of the appointment, you should replace the default editor.
 This has to be done on EditorRequired event of RadScheduler.
-        #_[C#]_

 {{source=..\SamplesCS\Scheduler\EndUserFunctionality\EditingAppointments.cs region=editorRequired}}
 {{source=..\SamplesVB\Scheduler\EndUserFunctionality\EditingAppointments.vb region=editorRequired}}